 - Program length: under six years

-- Availability: the University of Wisconsin-Eau Claire campus and the University of Minnesota campus
+- Campus: the University of Wisconsin-Eau Claire and the University of Minnesota

 - This major does not require a minor.